oschneid/HS2020-hugo-netlify-CMS-test/site/content/attending/registration.md

 description: Register for Haptics Symposium 2020 now!
 weight: 1
 ---
 We are excited to welcome the worldwide haptics community to Washington, DC for the 2020 Haptics Symposium!
 To register, [click here to visit the registration site](http://www.cvent.com/d/kyqc6d/1Q)!
 Participants may register for the full conference or for a single day.
-Note that this year there is an early bird deadline (January 31, 2020), in addition to standard (February 21, 2020, U.S. Eastern Time) and onsite deadlines.
+Note that this year there is an early bird deadline (January 31, 2020), in addition to standard (February 21, 2020, Midnight, U.S. Eastern Time) and onsite deadlines.

 ![Smiling student volunteers welcome attendees](/img/slide-image-6-crop.jpg)